nocchipi/new-orleans-local-wealth-profile/README.md

 03b_poststrat.Rmd - After generating the model objects from the code in 03a_models, this file does the post-stratification of the models onto the local IPUMS data.
 This is where the final dataframe for the analysis & graphics gets created.
 This process is computationally intense for a short time.
 It runs on my PC, but nearly maxes out the CPU for a few minutes.
 There will be updates to this file in the future from The Data Center, including error calculations.

-04_graphics.Rmd - This file generates the graphics for Metro New orleans included in the wealth profile.
+04_graphics.Rmd - This file generates the graphics for Metro New Orleans included in the wealth profile.